SaranshKhandelwal977/MysteryNote/README.md

     ```

 5. Start the development server:

-    ```sh
+    ```bash
     npm run dev
     ```

-## Usage
+## 5. Usage

 1. Open your browser and go to `http://localhost:3000`.
 2. Sign up with a unique username and email.
 3. Verify your email using the code sent to your email.
 4. Sign in with your username or email and password.
-5. Navigate to your dashboard to see your unique link, and received messages, and toggle the "accept messages" state.
+5. Navigate to your dashboard to see your unique link, received messages, and toggle the "accept messages" state.

-## Live Demo
+## 6. Live Demo

 A live project demo can be found [here](https://mystery-note.vercel.app/).

-## Dependencies
+## 7. Dependencies

 - next
 - react